yildizahmethakan0/yildizahmethakan0/README.md

 * 🌍  I'm based in Antalya
 * ✉️  You can contact me at [yildizahmethakan0@gmail.com](mailto:yildizahmethakan0@gmail.com)
-* 🧠  I'm learning TensorFlow, NumPY
+* 🧠  I'm learning Keras

 ### Skills